 When to see your doctor:

-- Candida in stool for more than 2 weeks.
+- Candida or yeast in stool for more than 2 weeks.

 - Difficulties in maintaining your normal day to day activities.